Hunters (2020 TV series)

-Hunters is an American conspiracy drama television series created by David Weil.
+Hunters is an American conspiracy drama thriller television series created by David Weil.
 It premiered on February 21, 2020, on Amazon Prime Video.
-In August 2020, the series was renewed for a second and final season which premiered on January 13, 2023.
+In August 2020, the series was renewed for a second and final season, which premiered on January 13, 2023.

 Premise

-The series' characters draw from a number of real Nazi hunters through the decades, but are not meant to be a specific representation of any of them.
 It follows a diverse band of Nazi hunters living in 1977 New York City who discover that numerous escaped Nazi officers are conspiring to create a Fourth Reich in the United States.
-A parallel plot element is the discovery of Operation Paperclip, the U.S. government operation relocating German scientists (many of them Nazis) to the U.S.
+A parallel plot element involves the discovery of Operation Paperclip, the U.S. government operation relocating German scientists (many of them Nazis) to the U.S.

+The series's characters draw from a number of real Nazi hunters through the decades, but are not meant to be a specific representation of any of them.